digitalocean/csi-digitalocean/README.md

 1.14               | v1.3.x
 1.15               | v1.3.x
 1.16               | v1.3.x
-1.17               | v1.3.x
+1.17               | v2.0.x (v1.3.x with v1alpha1 snapshots only)
+1.18               | v2.0.x (v1.3.x with v1alpha1 snapshots only)

+---
+**Note:**

-Note: The [`DigitalOcean Kubernetes`](https://www.digitalocean.com/products/kubernetes/) products comes with the CSI driver pre-installed and no further steps are required.
+The [DigitalOcean Kubernetes](https://www.digitalocean.com/products/kubernetes/) product comes with the CSI driver pre-installed and no further steps are required.

+---

 **Requirements:**

 * `--allow-privileged` flag must be set to true for both the API server and the kubelet
-* `--feature-gates=VolumeSnapshotDataSource=true,KubeletPluginsWatcher=true,CSINodeInfo=true,CSIDriverRegistry=true` feature gate flags must be set to true for both the API server and the kubelet
+* `--feature-gates=KubeletPluginsWatcher=true,CSINodeInfo=true,CSIDriverRegistry=true` feature gate flags must be set to true for both the API server and the kubelet
 * Mount Propagation needs to be enabled.
 If you use Docker, the Docker daemon of the cluster nodes must allow shared mounts.

 #### 1. Create a secret with your DigitalOcean API Access Token